-6-ingredient Ricotta Lemon Loaf Cake
+6-ingredient Lemon And Ricotta Cake

 This post may contain affiliate links.
 Please read my disclosure for more info.

-When you need a freshly baked cake in a hurry, this very easy ricotta lemon cake doesn’t disappoint.
+When you need a freshly baked cake in a hurry, this very easy lemon and ricotta cake doesn’t disappoint.
 It’s moist and dense, and yet light and tangy with a subtle but delicious lemon flavour. it’s lowish in sugar and contains olive oil, which complements the lemon flavour really well.
 The best part?
 You need just 6 main ingredients to make it!

 A slice of ricotta lemon loaf cake on a plate - someone eating it with a fork